How to Create a Content Library to Use as a Sales Enablement Tool

 Head over to Pages -> Add New from the WordPress admin panel and create a new page.
 We’ll add the content library to this page.
 Alternatively, you can add the content library to an existing page, as well.

-[posts_table] shortcode to the main text editor.
-Click the Publish button and preview the page on your WordPress website’s front-end.
+Now click the Publish button and preview the page on your WordPress website’s front-end.

 Preview your sales enablement library